I watched the new Kong movie a few weeks ago and I had some mixed feelings.

 After a turbulent flight through tornadoes or hurricanes, the team reach the island.
 In fairness wouldn’t such turbulence be a big red flag to not go in there?
-Movie logic means no, that’s a invitation.
-Once on the island, the team – consisting of a nutty government duo, military, a hired mercenary and a photographer – they begin to drop bombs to “map the area.”
-Instead what happens is they awaken all the oversized creatures of this island that they are quick to call monsters and in line with human nature, they want to kill them all.
+Movie logic means no, that’s an open invitation, of course.
+Once on the island, the team – consisting of a nutty government duo, military, a hired mercenary and a photographer – begin to drop bombs to “map the area.”
+Instead what happens is they awaken all the oversize creatures of this island and humans being human they want to kill them all.

-Fact: This remake is the 7th official remake since the original was released in 1933.
+Fun Fact: This remake is the 7th official remake since the original was released in 1933.

-This film boats an almost all star cast, with Tom Hiddleston, Samuel L Jackson, John Goodman but this doesn’t improve much in the way of plot as most characters are indispensable.
+This film boats an almost all star cast, with Tom Hiddleston, Samuel L Jackson, John Goodman but this doesn’t improve much in the way of plot as most characters are indispensable

 One word review: OK